What We Do

 National, regional and city governments, impact investors, and traditional investors can use the standard to:

-- De-risk their investments as a result of the standard’s financial, social and environmental safeguards and stakeholder engagement
+- De-risk investments as a result of the standard’s financial, social and environmental safeguards and stakeholder engagement

 - Generate accurate, credible impact data through robust quantification methodologies and third-party verification of results